mwrnd/notes/Alveo_U25/README.md

 ## JTAG Using UrJTAG

 [UrJTAG](http://urjtag.org) is a low-level tool for communicating with JTAG devices.
 It supports [Xilinx Platform Cable USB II](https://docs.xilinx.com/v/u/en-US/ds593) adapters and [clones](https://www.waveshare.com/platform-cable-usb.htm).
-Main use is *EXTEST* pin toggling although it is theoretically possible to program the FPGA using an *SVF* file.
+Main use is *EXTEST* pin toggling although it is theoretically possible to program the FPGA using an [SVF file generated from the Vivado Tcl Console](https://docs.xilinx.com/r/2021.2-English/ug908-vivado-programming-debugging/Using-the-Command-Line?tocId=L2PEfMkFFNtSZI~r7QbNVg).

 Connect the Alveo U25 to a JTAG Programmer.